Long & Foster

+Long & Foster Real Estate is part of The Long & Foster Companies, a subsidiary of HomeServices of America.
+HomeServices is one of the nation’s largest real estate brokerages and providers of integrated real estate services.

 History

 In 1968, P. Wesley "Wes" Foster Jr. co-founded Long & Foster with Henry "Hank" Long.
 Long & Foster began with Foster handling the residential real estate arm of the business and Long handling the commercial side.
 Foster became the sole owner in July 1979, 11 years after establishing Long & Foster.
-Foster currently serves as the chief executive officer and chairman.
+Foster is the chief executive officer and chairman.
 Foster began his real estate career in 1963 as a sales manager at Minchew Corporation, a home building company.
 In 1966, he moved to Nelson Realty as vice president of sales before founding Long & Foster.
 In March 2023, Wes Foster died.

+Overview

+The Long & Foster Companies is the parent company of Long & Foster Real Estate, Prosperity Home Mortgage, LLC, Long & Foster Insurance, and Mid-States Title, as well as HomeServices Property Management, Insight Home Inspections, Long & Foster Vacation Rentals and Long & Foster Corporate Real Estate Services.

+Long & Foster Real Estate is a member of Forbes Global Properties, and it is a founding affiliate of Leading Real Estate Companies of the World, a prestigious global network of real estate professionals that includes the Luxury Portfolio International division.